corsac-dart/rpc/doc/01-introduction.md

 In order to create an action we just need to declare a public method and annotate it with `ApiMethod`.
-One more important note here: all action methods must return either instance of `ApiResponse` or a future of it (`Future<ApiResponse>`).
+One more important note here: all action methods must return either instance of `HttpApiResponse` or a future of it (`Future<HttpApiResponse>`).
 For the sake of this example we can return static list of users:

 ```dart